 So you’ve decided to start with 5 mg, but your delicious truffle is 40 mg.
 How do you cut that down to the appropriate dose?
 Many edibles, including our truffles, are marked for an easy division, but that doesn’t mean they’ll be portioned the way you want them.

 So how do you portion that 40 mg edible?
 You could cut it in half and then cut those halves in half and then cut the resulting quarters in half, giving you eight 5 mg portions, but that can be difficult to do with any degree of precision.

 A better option is to determine what percentage you want to eat and weigh out the correct portion.
 A 5 mg portion of a 40 mg edible is 12.5%.
 Let’s say that edible weighs 20 g; that means 2.5 g of that edible will give you 5 mg of THC.
 Throwing an edible on a kitchen scale is much easier than trying to eyeball an eighth of a truffle.

 Managing the Munchies

 A well-known side-effect of cannabis is an increased appetite.
 Honestly, this can be awesome.
-Many medical patients use cannabis to help stimulate their own appetites, and I love few things more than eating yogurt after I have a Goo Drop.
+Many medical patients use cannabis to help stimulate their own appetites, and I love a few things more than eating yogurt after I have a truffle.
 (The combination of the fat and calcium in the yogurt and the THC in the edibles puts me right to sleep.)

 However, using more edibles to satisfy your appetite is a bad idea.
 Instead, put away any leftovers immediately after consuming your initial dose.
 Take the time in between eating the edible and feeling its effects to prepare something to eat so you have it ready when you want it; this will decrease the likelihood that you’ll binge on an entire box of Cinnamon Toast Crunch.

 How do you determine your dosage when taking edibles?
-What are you favorite healthy munchies?
+What are your favorite healthy munchies?